Answers to Your Most-Asked Questions

 Yes.
 I never use white rice flour these days.
 Brown rice flour has just a hint more nutrition, so I go with that.

-No. These are two very different products.
-Please be sure to read The Difference between Potato Flour and Potato Starch for a full explanation and uses.
+No. These are very different products.
+Read The Difference between Potato Flour and Potato Starch for a full explanation and uses.

 Please refer to my resource page, Substituting Gluten-Free Flours and Starches.

 Can you offer any guidance for substituting ingredients in your recipes?

 I share substitutions on each recipe where applicable.
 All my recipes are designed to be free from gluten, dairy, soy, peanuts and tree nuts.
 Many recipes I create are egg-free, or offer an egg substitution.